How to Save Money: 19 Simple Tips For More Affordable Living

 5. Buy Ugly Produce

-Oftentimes, the unconventional appearance of these fruits and vegetables don’t affect the flavor or nutrition within, making their rejection completely wasteful and superficial.
+The unconventional appearance of these fruits and vegetables often doesn’t affect the flavor or nutrition within, making their rejection completely wasteful and superficial.
 You could potentially save money on groceries by shopping with an ugly produce retailer like Imperfect Foods.

-To make the most out of your Imperfect Produce shopping experience, we do have a few tips:
+To make the most out of your Imperfect Produce shopping experience, we have a few tips:

-- Make sure you know the current market value for the items you are buying.
+• Make sure you know the current market value for the items you are buying.
 Most of the ugly produce sold is under market value, but some items are reduced more than others.
-Remember, you’re factoring in your savings vs shipping costs of $4.99 - $8.99.
+Remember, you’re factoring in your savings vs. shipping costs of $4.99 to $8.99.

 6. Buy an Espresso Machine

-Given that many companies have begun to adopt a work-from-home model over the past few years, now is the perfect time to consider extending that model to your coffee habit.
+Many companies have begun to adopt a work-from-home model over the past few years, so now is the perfect time to consider extending that model to your coffee habit.

-Before COVID-19, many of us made that daily pit stop at a Starbucks or Coffee Bean before commuting to work, and the cost of those cups of coffee certainly added up.
-For example, if you spent $5 a day on Peet's Coffee or Coffee Bean & Tea Leaf every workweek for a year, (excluding holidays), you’ll have spent close to $1,300 by the end of the year.
+Before COVID-19, many of us made a daily pit stop at a Starbucks or Coffee Bean before commuting to work, and the cost of those cups of coffee certainly added up.
+If you spent $5 a day on Peet's Coffee or Coffee Bean & Tea Leaf every week for a year (excluding holidays), you’d have spent close to $1,300 by the end of the year.

 Why not spend that money on a fancy espresso machine for your home instead?
 The resulting cups of coffee will be made at a fraction of the price for the lifetime of the machine.
 If you’re looking for a budget-friendly option, the Flair NEO Espresso Maker is a quality espresso machine priced at $125.

 Eating out is one of the most expensive ways to consume food, but if you still want the novelty of trying gourmet dishes without the expensive price tag, a meal kit subscription is a nice intermediate option.
-Averaging under $10 per serving, meal prep services from places like Blue Apron and HelloFresh offer you healthy well-balanced meals tailored to a variety of dietary restrictions.
-The ingredients are prepped and ready to go, so your time spent in the kitchen cooking is kept to a minimum.
-Bon-Appetit!
+Averaging under $10 per serving, meal-prep services such as Blue Apron and HelloFresh offer healthy, well-balanced meals tailored to a variety of dietary restrictions.
+The ingredients are prepped and ready to go, so your time spent in the kitchen is kept to a minimum.
+Bon appetit!

 8. Make Your Own Bread

-Baking your own bread isn’t just a hobby that was reserved for burning time during quarantine.
+Baking your own bread isn’t just a hobby we took up to kill time during quarantine.
 It’s actually a great way to save money and can be a gratifying process as you build proficiency.
 With just one bag of flour, water, and salt, you can make four to six loaves of fresh artisanal country bread for under $5.

 If you need a little extra help and want a sourdough starter, you can find a quality heirloom starter on Etsy for under $10.